GSA/digitalgov.gov/content/events/2021/06/2021-06-22-digital-strategy-at-1600-pennsylvania-avenue-q-a-with-rob-flaherty-white-house-director-of-digital-strategy.md

 ---

-Hear how the White House digital team of 20 works together to effectively use digital tools to share the priorities and activities of the president with citizens.
-From running some of the most-well known government social media accounts, to safely shooting video of the president and White House staff during a pandemic, to developing and measuring integrated cross-channel campaigns for large initiatives, get an inside look at how one high-profile agency is thinking about digital strategy in the new normal.
+Hear how the White House digital team works together to effectively use digital tools to share the priorities and activities of the president with citizens.

+From running some of the most-well known government social media accounts, to safely shooting video of the president and White House staff during a pandemic, to developing and measuring integrated cross-channel campaigns for large initiatives&mdash;get an inside look at how one high-profile agency is thinking about digital strategy in the new normal.

 ## Speakers